Gov. Bullock orders dine-in restaurants, bars, gyms, casinos to close statewide

-HELENA - Montana Governor Steve Bullock has ordered dine-in restaurants, bars, gyms, and casinos to temporarily close in effort to reduce the spread of COVID-19 beginning Friday night, March 20.
+HELENA - Montana Governor Steve Bullock has ordered dine-in restaurants, bars, gyms, and casinos to temporarily close in an effort to reduce the spread of the coronavirus (COVID-19).

-The mandated closure does not include grocery stores, pharmacies, takeout or delivery food services, healthcare centers, hotel room service, homeless shelters, airport concessions, military food services and school food service.
+The mandated closure go into place Friday.
+They do not include grocery stores, pharmacies, takeout or delivery food services, healthcare centers, hotel room service, homeless shelters, airport concessions, military food services and school food service.

 The following is the full release from Governor Bullock: